RedisJSON/RedisJSON/docs/commands/json.arrpop.md

 @return

-@array-reply of @bulk-string-reply - for each path, the popped JSON value, or @null-reply if the matching JSON value is not an array.
+@array-reply of @bulk-string-reply - for each path, the popped JSON value, or @nil-reply if the matching JSON value is not an array.

 @examples